hassanaftab93/Coursera_Capstone/README.md

 3. Import the Numpy library as np.
 4. Print the following the statement: Hello Capstone Project Course!
 5. Push the Notebook to your Github repository and submit a link to the     notebook on your Github repository.

+## ---

+## Week 2

+you will learn in detail how to make calls to the Foursquare API for different purposes.
+You will learn how to use a URL to send a request to the API to search for a specific type of venues, to explore a particular venue, to explore a Foursquare user, to explore a geographical location, and to get trending venues around a location.
+Also, you will learn how to use the visualization library, Folium, to visualize the results.

+## ---